-Davis and White have been active on the show circuit, performing and touring in Japan, Europe and in the United States, and hope to continue doing so in the years to come.
+Davis and White have also been active on the show circuit, performing and touring in Japan, Europe and in the United States, and hope to continue doing so in the years to come.
 “We love skating — it’s what drove us to be best in competition, but it also so much fun doing shows and exploring other aspects of it,” said White, who has also become involved in coaching and choreography at the Arctic Edge Arena in Canton, Michigan, their training base for so many years.

 “I know for myself, figure skating initially was really a physical feat.
 It had much less to do with the artistic aspect — I wasn’t really that concerned with the storytelling … I just liked skating with speed, doing good edges and amazing lifts.
 As I matured, I really started to understand and fall in love with the more artistic aspects of skating.

 “Just being able to branch out and experience that in the world of exhibition skating … it’s just a really great way to grow as a person, and, beyond the confines of competition, you have even more space to explore that area.”